 Watermelons have both male and female flowers on the same plant.
 The pollen is quite sticky and requires insects, mostly bees, to move it from the male to the female flowers for fertilization and fruit production.

-Seedless (triploid) watermelon varieties need regular (diploid) watermelons, because only they can provide the bees with pollen to pollinate the flowers of the seedless watermelons.
+Seedless (triploid) watermelon varieties need seeded (diploid) watermelons and the bees they attract nearby to pollinate the flowers of the seedless watermelons.

 Again, bear in mind the mature size of the watermelon vines, as well as the size of the melons, to make sure the flowers or flowering herbs intended to attract pollinators aren’t being overgrown or crushed.